dshil/blog/content/blog/linux_fight_for_better_health.md

 Dell 24 Monitor but recently I have been starting working more and more in front of my laptop.
 It is MacBook Pro 17 Late 2011, very old guy with Fedora on a board.
 Suddenly I started having more and more headaches.
-It was sad and I decided to go to a doctor.
+It was sad and I decided to visit a doctor.
 Well, it was interesting, we made a tons of analysis, check eyes, check vessels of the brain, check neck and a lot more and surprisingly we did not find anything interesting.
 Doctors said that I just tired and I need to make a break and take some medications.
-I did it and it did not help.
+I did it and but it did not help.
 I was not able to work in front of my laptop longer than 15-20 minutes.
-It was a time when the real fight begun.
+It was a time when the real fight began.

 ## Pulse Wave Modulation